Back to menu

 The inscription mentions the Lucus Libitinae or Grove of Libitina as a place of activity of the undertakers in Puteoli.
 It must have been a copy of the Lucus Libitinae in Rome.
 Libitina was the goddess of funerals.
 In Rome she had a grove, the Lucus Libitinae, but as far as we know she had no temple, no cult, no worshippers.
 The grove was probably located outside the Esquiline gate.
 The inscription from Puteoli and a similar one from Cumae show that the Lucus Libitinae was introduced in other cities in Italy.
 It must have been situated outside the city, because the ordinary workers who used it were not allowed to enter the city, except for funerals.
 It had been installed in what is called a tower (turris); in the Italian cities the Lucus was not necessarily a true grove anymore, with trees.

 The lucus in Puteoli must have been used for various technical services, because the ordinary workers were present there.
 As to the administrative services, in Rome the undertakers kept a death-register, witness for example these words of Suetonius: "a plague which in a single autumn entered thirty thousand deaths in the accounts of Libitina" (pestilentia unius autumni, quo triginta funerum milia in rationem Libitinae venerunt; Suetonius, Nero 39,1, translation J.C.
 Rolfe).
 The leges libitinariae provide much other information.
 The libitina was a monopoly, under the responsibility of a contractor who could be called libitinarius (we encountered him in the Cena Trimalchionis by Petronius).
 The undertakers had a revenue and made profit.
 Fixed prices had to be paid to the contractor for the various services.
 People wanting to arrange a burial had to request the desired services in a formal way from the contractor in the Lucus, or - if the contractor was not there - "at the place that the contractor has hired or established to exercise the libitina".
-The contractor had to post the text of the law on that place.
+The contractor had to post the text of the law at that place.
 The place of discovery of the Puteolan law suggests that it was on the Forum.